VOL. IV - CHAPTER 13

 The 1939 register taken September 1939 just after outbreak of WWII was used to produce identity cards and once rationing introduced in January 1940 to issue ration books.
 It was also used to administer conscription and for the direction of labour.

-Having remained in Sussex during the Battle of Britain (10 July 1940 to 31 October 1940), at her sister in law Meg's suggestion, Alice later returned to "working in service".
+Having remained in Sussex during the Battle of Britain (10 July 1940 to 31 October 1940), at her sister-in- law Meg's suggestion, Alice returned to "working in service".
 At the invitation of Mrs Stephenson, Meg's employer, she took her children to Scotland in April 1941, just after my mother's 10th birthday.

 Alice and the children were at "Tanglin", Dunblane in 1943 with the Stephenson's when news came of the death of Captain J Bruce Jones (Chapter 12).